amanda010792/Filtered_VIP_Experience/flink/README.md

 ## Set Up Tutorial Resources
 In the setup of the workshop you will be provisioning the following resources:
-- An environment called "vip_dev_ksql_env"
+- An environment called "vip_dev_flink_env"
 - A Kafka cluster
-- A ksqlDB cluster
+- A Flink compute pool
 - Two topics
 - Two Datagen Source connectors to simulate mock data in the topics you created.
 - Necessary service accounts, API keys and ACLs.